jesseopdenbrouw/riscv-rv32/README.md

 * Further optimize the ALU for size and speed.
 * The `time` (TIMEH:TIME) registers are currently read only, but should be writable.
 * Move CSR and LIC into the core.
+* Identified a problem when an trap is requested and the memory is read or written.
+The instruction is not executed (is not retired), but the memory is accessed, and can have side effects in I/O (i.e. clearing bits or starting hardware).

 ## Disclaimer